 Back at base in front of the computer the picture gradually begins to take form.
 Firstly the vertical shots were stitched together to make a panoramic image.
 Then what was to be done about that awful purple haze?

 In fact with a bit of tweaking the original colours could in fact be resurrected, yet that left a very literal looking image; what I was after was a certain….. melancholic, mood.
+In fact something like a Japanese screen.

 I wanted to render something of the essential poetry of Japanese screen painting as in this picture Heron and Willow by Kiitsu.